Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/Advanced_CSECON/README.md

 4. The paper's application scenarios are relevant but may benefit from exploring more modern contexts.
 For instance, integrating federated learning with blockchain can enhance data privacy and security.
 Additionally, exploring generative AI and federated learning could enable collaborative model training while preserving data privacy.
 Finally, investigating federated learning in quantum computing environments could leverage quantum-enhanced algorithms for more efficient and secure model training.
 These modern scenarios offer promising avenues for extending federated learning research to address evolving challenges in data privacy, security, and computational efficiency.

 5. Generally, I believe AI is more rational than human in making decisions.
 Involving AI participants means less uncertainty for the research.
 AI agents are more rational with fewer personal feelings, and they often have a more comprehensive understanding of the research scenario.
 Therefore, they are more willing to do full participation.
-Here’s the mini-ex
+Fig. 4 and Fig. 5 below shows the mini-experiment I conducted with ChatGPT, in which GPT expressed full willingness to participant and contribute its information.

 ![image](https://github.com/Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/assets/124045985/aa1747ff-e2bc-4936-a79d-a33d6e0a4773)

+(Fig. 4.
+My experiment question)

 ![image](https://github.com/Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/assets/124045985/237944c4-b02d-4d83-9d72-a8be5c53e77e)

+(Fig. 5.
+Answer from ChatGPT 3.5)

 ---